syedhassaanahmed/neo-to-cosmos/README.md

 ```

 ## Run the tool
 `npm start` and watch your data being copied.
 If for some reason you couldn't transfer the data completely, simply rerun the command.
-For fresh clean start, do `npm start -- restart`.
+For fresh clean start, do `npm start -- -r`.

 ### Docker
 Here is how to run the dockerized version of the tool.